dtrace4linux/rss/README.md

   It will create a frame-buffer renderer and draw the real JPG or PNG image.

-  The script "pexels.pl" can be used to acquire random stock images from http://pexels.com, but you need an API key to do this.
+  The script "scripts/pexels.pl" can be used to acquire random stock images from http://pexels.com, but you need an API key to do this.
 Or, just populate the folder with a random selection of your own photos.

-  $HOME/images is for personal photos - not derived from pexels, making it easier to manage.

 reminders.txt